chaplinjs/chaplin/docs/chaplin.utils.md

 In the past, `!route:route[byName]` event was used for this purpose.

+To use replaceState and overwrite the current URL in the history you can use the third options arg that is forwarded to Backbone's `router.navigate`, e.g.
+`redirectTo('messages#show', {id: 2}, {replace: true})`

 <h3 class="module-member" id="reverse">reverse(routeName[,...params])</h3>
 Returns the URL for a named route, appropriately filling in values given as `params`.